• Share

 A critical human rights risk for the industry is how it engages with and impacts Indigenous Peoples.
 Our work builds on long-standing commitments to ensure the respect for and enhancement of human rights, with particular focus on the rights and interests of Indigenous Peoples.
 We will be reviewing key aspects of our guidance and exploring opportunities to meaningfully contribute in other areas also, such as human rights defenders.

-Issue at a Glance
+Issues at a Glance

-• Every person around the world deserves to be treated with dignity and equality.
-The mining industry sometimes operates in areas where human rights abuses occur, and businesses have a responsibility to act with due diligence to avoid infringing the rights of others, to leverage their activities to prevent against infringements and to address or participate in remediation where necessary.
+• The mining industry operates in areas where human rights abuses do occur, and companies have a responsibility to act with due diligence to avoid infringing the rights of others; to leverage their activities to prevent against infringements; and, to address or take part in remediation where necessary.

 Our Priorities